CPS Recertification requirements and topics covered in the 2023 – 2024 TIPP CPS Technical Update Class

 Child Passenger Safety Certification

 Successful completion of a National Standardized Child Passenger Safety Training class certifies an individual as a CPS technician for two years.
-Each certification cycle for technicians and instructors is two years.
-To retain your CPS certification, you must successfully complete the recertification process before the current certification cycle expires.
+To retain your CPS certification, you must successfully complete the recertification process before the current 2 – year certification cycle expires.

 Recertification Requirements: As you meet these requirements, record them in your online profile at https://cert.safekids.org/.

 - Log into your personal profile on the CPS Certification website